ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

       namespace: kube-system
     ~~~

-    This declaration

     With this declaration, you make the `headlamp-admin` account an administrator of your cluster under the `kube-system` namespace:

     - The `roleRef` attribute specifies that the cluster role to be bound is `cluster-admin`.

-    - In `subjects` you list all the users you want bounded to the role indicated in roleRef.
+    - In `subjects` you list all the users you want bounded to the role indicated in `roleRef`.
 In this case, there is only the `headlamp-admin` service account.

+7. Declare a self-signed "leaf" certificate to encrypt the HTTPS access to Headlamp in `resources/headlamp.homelab.cloud-cert.certificate.cert-manager.yaml`:_

+    ~~~yaml
+    # Certificate for Headlamp
+    apiVersion: cert-manager.io/v1
+    kind: Certificate

+    metadata:
+      name: headlamp.homelab.cloud-crt
+      namespace: kube-system
+    spec:
+      isCA: false
+      secretName: headlamp.homelab.cloud-crt-secret
+      duration: 2190h # 3 months
+      renewBefore: 168h # Certificates must be renewed some time before they expire (7 days)
+      dnsNames:
+        - headlamp.homelab.cloud
+        - hdl.homelab.cloud
+      ipAddresses:
+        - 10.7.0.2
+      privateKey:
+        algorithm: Ed25519
+        encoding: PKCS8
+        rotationPolicy: Always
+      issuerRef:
+        name: homelab.cloud-intm-ca01-issuer
+        kind: ClusterIssuer
+        group: cert-manager.io
+    ~~~

+    This certificate is similar to the ones created for the [self-signed CA issuers already explained in the chapter **G029**](G029%20-%20K3s%20cluster%20setup%2012%20~%20Setting%20up%20cert-manager%20and%20self-signed%20CA.md), except for:

+    - The namespace is `kube-system`, meaning that this certificate and its associated secret will be created in the same namespace where the Headlamp service will be deployed and run.
+This is necessary to ensure that the secret is accessible by the ingress route resource you will create in the next step.

+    - The `spec.isCA` parameter set to `false` makes this certificate a "leaf" one that cannot be used to issue other certificates.

+    - There is no `spec.commonName` because the official cert-manager documentation recommends setting this attribute only in CA certificates, and avoid it in "leaf" certificates.

+    - Its `duration` and `renewBefore` values are half of the ones set to the certificate of the intermediate CA issuing this Headlamp certificate.

+    - The list in `spec.dnsNames` specifies which domains this certificate corresponds to.

+    - The list in `spec.ipAddresses` indicates the IP addresses this certificate corresponds to.

+    - The `spec.issuerRef` invokes the intermediate CA already available in your cluster as issuer of this Headlamp certificate.

-7. In `resources/headlamp.homelab.cloud.ingressroute.traefik.yaml`, specify the Traefik IngressRoute resource for accessing Headlamp through HTTPS:
+8. In `resources/headlamp.ingressroute.traefik.yaml`, specify the Traefik IngressRoute resource for accessing Headlamp through HTTPS:

     ~~~yaml
     # Traefik IngressRoute for Headlamp